 - Attendance Allowance

 - Constant Attendance Allowance

 - the middle or highest rate care components of Disability Living Allowance

 - the daily living component of Personal Independence Payment

+- the daily living component of Adult Disability

+Payment in Scotland only

 - Armed Forces Independence Payment.

-2. No one is claiming Carer's Allowance for looking after you.
+2. No one is claiming Carer's Allowance or Carer Support Payment for looking after you.

-You can still get the Severe Disability Addition if the person caring for you has an underlying entitlement to Carer's Allowance.
+You can still get the Severe Disability Addition if the person caring for you has an underlying entitlement to a carer's benefit.